hicommonwealth/commonwealth/README.md

-# Environment Variables
-- `PGPASSWORD` [OPTIONAL]
-  - avoids the password prompt for all local database commands
-- `ETH_ALCHEMY_API_KEY` [OPTIONAL]
-  - if set, the load-db commands will replace production Alchemy urls with their locally supported variants

 # Scripts
 - `yarn start-all`
   - Starts ALL the microservices in different processes.
 Requires a RabbitMQ instance/connection to function properly.